-In addition, prior to this offering, Warner Music Group Corp. intends to declare and pay a dividend equal to the Remaining Preference Amount to the Investors in the form of the Remaining Preference Notes.
+In addition, prior to this offering, Warner Music Group Corp. intends to declare and pay a dividend equal to the Remaining Preference Amount to the Investors in the form of promissory notes.
 Warner Music Group Corp. also intends to declare a \$141.5 million cash dividend to the holders of its Class L Common Stock and Class A Common Stock, consisting of the Investors and certain members of management.
 Though this dividend would be paid following consummation of this offering, stockholders who buy common stock in this offering will not participate in such dividend.
 See "Prospectus Summary-Recent Developments-The Concurrent Transactions."

 The amounts available to us to pay further cash dividends will be restricted by Acquisition Corp.'s senior secured credit agreement and indentures governing the various notes of our subsidiaries, including the indenture governing the Holdings Notes and the indenture governing the Acquisition Corp.
 Notes.
 Under Acquisition Corp.'s senior secured credit agreement, generally neither Holdings nor Holdings' subsidiaries may pay dividends or otherwise transfer their assets to us.
 However, Acquisition Corp.'s senior secured credit agreement permits such restricted payments in an amount not to exceed \$10.0 million, subject to increase up to \$50.0 million if the leverage ratio is less than 3.5 to 1, and subject to additional increase in an amount equal to 50% of excess cash flow that is not otherwise applied pursuant to Acquisition Corp.'s senior secured credit agreement.
-The proposed amendment to the senior secured credit agreement is also expected to permit (i) the distribution of \$141.5 million to our stockholders as described under "Prospectus Summary-Recent Developments-The Concurrent Transactions" in connection with the Concurrent Transactions, (ii) the use of proceeds from this offering and (iii) distributions not in excess of \$90 million in any fiscal year to be applied solely to pay regular quarterly cash dividends to holders of our common stock after this offering.
+The proposed amendment to the senior secured credit agreement is also expected to permit (i) the distribution of \$141.5 million to our stockholders as described under "Prospectus Summary-Recent Developments-The Concurrent Transactions" in connection with the Concurrent Transactions and (ii) distributions not in excess of \$90 million in any fiscal year to be applied to pay regular quarterly cash dividends to holders of our common stock after this offering.
 The indentures governing the Holdings Notes and the Acquisition Corp.
 Notes also limit the ability of Holdings, Acquisition Corp. and their subsidiaries to pay dividends to us.
 Under such indentures, generally our subsidiaries may pay dividends or make other restricted payments depending on a formula based on 50% of consolidated net income.
 In addition, Acquisition Corp. may also make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 2.5 to 1.0, and Holdings may make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 4.25 to 1.0.
 Acquisition Corp. and Holdings may also make restricted payments under the indentures of up to \$45.0 million and \$75.0 million, respectively, without regard to any such provisions.
-The indentures permit Holdings and Acquisition Corp. to dividend up to 6% per annum from proceeds of this offering received by Holdings and Acquisition Corp., as the case may be.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity."
+The Holdings indenture permits Holdings to dividend up to 6% per annum from proceeds of this offering received by Holdings.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity,"